krakenly/krakenly/tests/sample_data.md

 ## Design Philosophy

-Krakenly is a **personal AI assistant** where all responses are grounded in your indexed documents.
+Krakenly is a **personal AI assistant** where all responses are grounded in your indexed data.
 Unlike general-purpose chatbots, this system:

-1. Always searches your documents before responding
+1. Always searches your data before responding
 2. Cites sources in responses
 3. Admits when information is not found in the index
 4. Prioritizes accuracy over creativity

-The goal is to be a reliable knowledge base assistant for your private documents, not a general conversationalist.
+The goal is to be a reliable knowledge base assistant for your private data, not a general conversationalist.